niemopen/niem-naming-design-rules/niem-ndr.md

 > **[Rule 4-2] ([SET](#Applicability-of-rules-to-conformance-targets)) (Constraint)**
 > Any _schema document_ with an _effective conformance target identifier_ of `https://docs.oasis-open.org/niemopen/ns/specification/XNDR/6.0/#ExtensionSchemaDocument` MUST be an _extension schema document_.

-### Instance documents and elements
+### 4.1.7 Instance documents and elements

 This document has specific rules about how NIEM content should be used in XML documents.
 As well as containing rules for XML Schema documents, this NDR contains rules for NIEM-conformant XML content at a finer granularity than the XML document.

 > **[Definition: conformant instance XML document]**
-> A **conformant instance XML document** is an _XML document_ that is an _instance document_         _valid_ to a _conformant schema document set_.
+> A **conformant instance XML document** is an _XML document_ that is an _instance document_ _valid_ to a _conformant message schema document set_.
 It is a _conformance target_ of this specification.
 A conformant instance XML document MUST conform to all rules of this specification that apply to this conformance target.

 Characteristics of a _conformant instance XML document_ include:

 - The _document element_ is locally schema-valid.
-- Each element information item within the _XML document_ that has property [namespace name] matching the target namespace of a _reference schema document_ or _extension schema document_ is a _conformant element information item_.
+- Each element information item within the _XML document_ that has property [namespace name] matching the target namespace of a _reference schema document_ or _extension schema document_ or _message schema document_ in the document set is a _conformant element information item_.

 Schema-validity may be assessed against a single set of schemas or against multiple sets of schemas.